Paul Guenther (American football)

-Paul Guenther (born November 22, 1971) is an American football coach who is currently the associate head coach and interim defensive coordinator at UNLV.
+Paul Guenther (born November 22, 1971) is an American football coach who is currently the associate head coach and defensive coordinator at UNLV.
 He was the defensive coordinator for the Cincinnati Bengals from 2014 to 2017 and the Oakland/Las Vegas Raiders from 2018 to 2020.

 Playing career

 Guenther played linebacker for the Ursinus Bears from 1990 to 1993 and was the team's most valuable defensive player twice.
 He set the Centennial Conference record for most career tackles with 355.

 Coaching career

 Ursinus College

 In 1997, he was named head coach of his alma mater.
 He was the first Ursinus alumni to coach the school's football team since Ray Gurzynski in 1959 and at the age of 25, was the youngest head football coach at an NCAA college.
 He compiled a 25–18 record over his four seasons as head coach.
 Guenther announced his resignation on November 29, 2000, citing he and school president John Strassburger's "different expectations for the program."
 His .581 winning percentage was the third best in school history.